abeschneider/PEGParser.jl/README.md

 Not always does one want to create every node directly as a basic `Node` type.
 Actions allow to directly act on parts of the AST during its very construction.
 An action is specified by `{ action }` following any rule.
 Generally a function (anonymous or explicit) has to be specified which takes the following arguments `(rule, value, firstpos, lastpos, childnodes)` and may return anything which nodes higher up in the AST can work with.

-As a shorthand just specifying a name as a string, e.g. "name", results in a normal node, but with the specified name set.
+As a shorthand just specifying a name as a string, e.g. `"name"`, results in a normal node, but with the specified name set.
 This is how we did the naming in example 1 above.
-As a side note: The action `liftchild` just takes the child of the node and returns in on the current level.
-This is the default action for `|`-rules - whichever child gets matched gets returned at the place of the or rule as if we had explicitly specified
+As a side note: The action `liftchild` just takes the child of the node and returns it on the current level.
+This is the default action for `|`-rules - whichever child gets matched is returned in place of the `|`-rule as if we had explicitly specified
 ```julia
 myOrRule = (rule1 | rule2) {liftchild}
 ```